AC Optimal Power Flow

 To solve the AC optimal power flow problem and acquire bus voltage magnitudes and angles, and generator active and reactive power outputs, make use of the following function:

-After obtaining the AC optimal power flow solution, JuliaGrid offers post-processing analysis functions for calculating powers and currents associated with buses and branches:
+After obtaining the AC optimal power flow solution, JuliaGrid offers post-processing analysis functions to calculate powers and currents associated with buses and branches:

 Optimal Power Flow Model